 - And, effective communication in organizations leads to nearly 5x the employee retention rates (source).

-Similar to letting your team know early, it’s important to keep them posted throughout the planning process.
+Similar to letting your team know early, it’s important to communicate throughout the planning process.
 That way, they continue to feel like they are a part of the process.
 The efforts you invest in your initial communication will be wasted if you don’t maintain that line of communication.

 When you change the way people get paid, it’s important to understand the planning and preparation required in their personal lives that inevitably happens as a result.
 Keeping your team involved will help them get a better sense of what is coming.
 And, allowing your team to take time to adjust will make the coming changes easier to grasp.

 It’s often easier said than done, but we also recommend being as transparent with your team as possible.
 Share what’s appropriate, talk about a few of the ideas you have, and always explain why you are making changes.

 Ask your team for feedback regarding the compensation changes you plan to make.

 Another important aspect of communicating compensation changes to your team is to make it a two-way conversation.
 What we mean by this is that you shouldn’t just dictate changes to variable comp plans.
 Instead, be sure to get feedback throughout the process.
 Present the business case to the team and solicit opinions about how they’d solve it.

 Even if you don’t end up using their suggestions, involving them will pay dividends in the future.
 Open it up, make it fun, give your team a voice.
 They will probably surprise you.

 Be concise and transparent when communicating official compensation changes.

 Once the changes are made, don’t beat around the bush.
 Present the changes and walk your employees through why these changes are made, and how they will affect them.
 Although fundamentally most of us agree that we should treat employees like adults, do we actually?
 Make sure you tell your team the full story.
 Walk them through different scenarios and make sure you put it as simply as possible.